-1.76 billion tons of food are wasted globally each year.
+1.76 billion tons of food is wasted globally each year.
 Food waste is caused by buying or preparing more food than necessary, and not cooking or eating food purchases at all.

 Team members Kent Ngo, Gerald Marin, Vita Jarolimkova, Lizzie Cabisidan and Ada Balazy hope that their discovery can help end world hunger and minimize food waste.

 The team has three objectives: reduce food waste by turning it into an innovative food product that can be used by people all over the world; extend shelf life while preserving all the nutritional properties and taste; give ugly and expiring food a chance.

 “We are not into using a new product or new technology, but creating value out of the inefficiency of the food system,” Marian says.

 So far, the powder comes in three flavors: banana, raspberry and mango.
 The powder retains 30-80% of its nutritional value and can be topped on yogurt and ice cream, baked into recipes, and blended into smoothies.

 FoPo Food Powder also offers benefits for food producers and retailers.
 They can donate or sell their unsellable food, buy FoPo and incorporate it into their recipes, and sell FoPo for a source of good nutrition without additives.